Mr Mulligan's Cheltenham: ReviewPublished:

 Huw and I took Alba accompanied by her 9 year old cousin Nathan to Mr Mulligan’s in the Brewery on Saturday afternoon.
 As soon as we entered the building, we were taken to another world and Nathan was already exploring the hundreds of pictures and objects that laced the walls before we even made it up the stairs.
 When we did, we were greeted by friendly staff who gave us the opportunity to grab a drink before starting our first round.

 There are 2 courses to choose from; Neptune’s Mist and Canopy Creek.
-Prices were surprisingly reasonable, starting from just £3.50 for under 5’s and with a family group option too.
+Prices were surprisingly reasonable, and with a family group option too.
 We decided to go all out and do both courses.
 (Find out more and book Mr Mulligan's Cheltenham here)

 After getting a drink from the bar, we were given our golf clubs (handy smaller sizes for the kids) and were able to choose our coloured balls.
 They had a blue one so it was already a hit for Alba.
 I had been worried about juggling the drinks with the golf clubs and the children but each hole has a table/barrel for you to set your drinks down on so you don’t have to worry about carrying them the whole way round.
 We had also stowed away our bags and coats in the lockers before starting.
 Armed with our clubs and our scorecard we headed into Canopy Creek.